Communication-Systems-Group/pdfsign.js/readme.md

 # PDFSign.js

+## This library is not actively maintained anymore.
+There is a more active project to sign PDFs: [https://github.com/vbuch/node-signpdf](https://github.com/vbuch/node-signpdf)

 PDFSign.js is a JavaScript library that signs a PDF in the browser.
 No private keys or passwords are ever sent over the network.
 The signing takes place in the browser only.
 The API is very simple: